EspenAlbert/span-tree/span_tree/readme.md

 ## Features in library

-- trace-trees instead of flat log messages
+- trace-traces instead of flat log messages
-    - a trace tree can have multiple "spans" as nodes
+    - a trace trace can have multiple "spans" as nodes
     - on each "node"
         - file_location
         - start and end timestamps